freedomofpress/securedrop-workstation-docs/docs/general/introduction.rst

 Our work would not be possible without the larger open source community.

-The foundation of SecureDrop Workstation is `Qubes OS <https://www.qubes-os.org/>`_.
+The foundation of SecureDrop Workstation is `Qubes OS`_.
 FPF has directly sponsored Qubes OS development, and we encourage you to `donate to Qubes OS <https://www.qubes-os.org/donate/>`_ as well.